RedHatInsights/obsint-processing-local-deploy/README.md

-# ObsInt Processing Local Helpers
+# ObsInt Processing Local Deployment

 This repository contains files necessary to run containerized version of services maintained by Observability Intelligence Processing Team locally.
 The purpose is to provide